-Students wishing to pursue an Independent Study with a College of Engineering and Applied Science faculty member (including Herbst Program faculty) must complete the following steps:
+Undergraduate students wishing to pursue an Independent Study with a College of Engineering and Applied Science faculty member (including Herbst Program faculty) must complete the following steps:

 1. Meet with the proposed Sponsoring Faculty Member to discuss an Independent Study proposal and review the potential project and deliverables.

 2. Complete the Independent Study Agreement form.
 Include a complete description of the project, procedure and deliverables, minimum of 250 words.
 Use of complete sentences and proper grammar is expected.

 3. Upon submission of this electronic form, your proposal will be reviewed by the appropriate parties.
 If enrolled, it is your responsibility to discuss with your academic advisor how this Independent Study course will apply towards degree requirements.

 - The College allows a maximum of 6 hours of Independent Study degree credit towards the bachelor's degree, but major departments may be more restrictive.
 A maximum of 3 hours may be taken in any one semester.
 Prior written approval, via the College’s Independent Study Agreement, is required prior to any initiation of course work.

 - For an undergraduate student to be eligible for Independent Study, a student should have completed a significant portion of his/her undergraduate studies with a very good GPA, and must have some relevant background knowledge and/or experience.